Panadero1/sabaitage/README.md

-# sabaitage
+# sabAItage
-scramble your remote source files to harm LLM training and protect your work
+sabaitage is a script intended to reversibly scramble your source code to protect it from LLM scraping when it's hosted publicly (e.g. github)

+proposals for alternate scrambling algorithms are welcomed; this is just what I came up with